skulltombstone-hub/Spaghetti/README.md

 Before contributing, please check the project structure and existing issues.

-## License

-See the repository license for more information.

 ## Acknowledgements

 Special thanks to the developers and contributors of the open-source projects that make Spaghetti possible.